iumzhanad1760/sep10-freedom-project/blog/entry02.md

 ##### 11/4/24

 # HARDWARE
 ### DEVICES
-The first website I found is about
+In this section i will show different websites and hardware that they saying is good for _**you**_ [best web and graphic design tools.](https://www.designity.com/blog/the-best-graphic-design-tools-every-designer-needs) This webpage is talking about different devices that they are comfortable working with.
+They talking about their sizes and which one is will perfectly fit especially you,so i finding this website really iseful for my theme - Graphic & Web design.
-[best web and graphic design tools.](https://www.designity.com/blog/the-best-graphic-design-tools-every-designer-needs) They are talking about different devices that they are comfortable working with What are the **pros and cons?**
+ What are the **pros and cons?**
 Some examples are
 The cost and where you can get those devices.